29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/test-and-rebuild.typ

   (name: "Left Side Consumption / W", data: ((200, 1.6), (400, 2.4), (600, 6.2))),
 )
 == Conclusion From Results:
-- Drivebase has a near unnaceptable ammount of friction  on both sides
+- Drivebase has a near unaceptable ammount of friction on both sides
 - Problems are slightly amplified on the left side of the drive == Possible Reasons For Suboptimal Results
 - Not enough slop (tolerance on the wheels)
 - Gear to wheel modules over tightened causing warping in the gears
 - Bent low strength shaft in motors
 - Driving gears contacting wheels
-- Inconstant spacing
+- Inconsistent spacing